 An unusually high employee attrition rate is also a reason for human resources to evaluate company culture and the employee experience.
 Losing top talent, especially if you struggle to find replacements, means you won’t operate as efficiently.
 The longer a position is vacant, the bigger the impact on productivity, morale and engagement.
 And since it costs up to two times a person’s salary to hire their replacement, high attrition rates are expensive.

-- First, decide what time period you'd like to evaluate.
+- When calculating your attrition rate, start first by deciding what time period you'd like to evaluate.
 Attrition rate calculations are usually done monthly, quarterly or annually.

 - Identify how many employees you started with.